ftrias/TeensyThreads/readme.md

  *   Also turn optimizations off using optimize("O0").
  * - Function is called from systick_isr (also naked) via a branch.
 Again, this is
  *   to preserve the stack and LR.
- * - Since Systick can be called from within another interrupt, for simplicity, we check
+ * - Since Systick can be called from within another interrupt, we check
  *   for this and abort.
  * - Teensy uses MSP for it's main thread; we preserve that.
 Alternatively, we
  *   could have used PSP for all threads, including main, and reserve MSP for